 Leverage may be used with a view to performing the management task in an effective manner, but not with a view to increasing the investment portfolio's exposure to risky assets in the equity and bond portfolio.
 More specifically, leveraging the equity and fixed-income portfolio is not permitted beyond what is necessary to minimise transaction costs or is a normal part of investment management, and not in excess of 5 percent of the net asset value of the combined equity and fixed-income portfolios.
+At the end of 2019, the net leverage was 1.1 percent of the aggregated equity and fixed-income portfolios.
 For the unlisted real estate portfolio, the maximum allowed debt ratio is 35 percent, equating to a net leverage level of 54 percent for that portfolio.
-The debt ratio of the unlisted real estate portfolio was 6.7 percent of total real estate assets at the end of 2018.
-Due to the composite's limited asset allocation to unlisted real estate, the debt on the balance sheet currently has an immaterial impact on the leverage of the total fund.
+The debt ratio of the unlisted real estate portfolio was 6.1 percent of total real estate assets at the end of 2019.
+For the composite as a whole, the net leverage was 1.2 percent at the end of 2019 and 0.7 percent on average during 2019.